microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 # Federal Security Resources for Microsoft Business Applications
-The goal of this whitepaper is to have a single place to refer for US Federal security and accredidation resources for Power Platform and GCC.
+The goal of this whitepaper is to have a single place to refer for US Federal security and accreditation resources for Power Platform and GCC.

 # FedRAMP Packages
 * [Azure Commercial FedRAMP Package](https://marketplace.fedramp.gov/#!/product/azure-commercial-cloud?sort=productName)